Alpine Wonderland: Switzerland 8 Day Itinerary

 While you’re in town it would be crazy to leave out the scenic beauty of Lake Zurich, which is surrounded by charming parks and promenades.
 You can also take a boat ride on the lake to enjoy the views and visit nearby towns.

 For panoramic views of the entire city of Zürich and the Lake, head to Uetliberg.
 Take a short hike to the summit or hop on a train for a quick ride to enjoy the stunning views from the observation tower.
+This is one of the most Instagrammable stops on the 8 day Switzerland itinerary!

 I stayed here with my partner, as it’s perfect for couples wanting a luxurious and unforgettable stay in Zurich.
 This boujee 5-star hotel is right in the heart of the commercial district and within easy walking distance of the Bahnhofstrasse shopping street.

-However, Zurich has so many other amazing options.
-To find the best places to stay in Switzerland for your budget, use Hotellook to find and compare hotel prices.
 There’s more than 250,000 hotels in 205 countries on this platform, which works with data from more than 10 online booking systems, such as Booking.com, Agoda.com, Hotels.com, Expedia, and others ೃ⁀➷

 DAY 2: ZURICH TO ST MORITZ

 Today, on this whistle-stop tour of Switzerland, travel southeast towards the renowned Alpine resort of St. Moritz.
+This gorgeous place was easily one of my favourite memories of this 8 day Switzerland itinerary!

 If you’re driving, the journey should take around 3 hours so long as you don’t make any stops.
 However, this may be hard to resist as you’ll pass through some of the most incredible landmarks in Switzerland, including quintessential Swiss villages and picturesque mountain passes.